shipeng-yan/shipeng-yan.github.io/index.md

 ## For Visiting students & PhD applicants
 #### PhD Admission at HKU Business School
 I regularly receive emails soliciting my interest in hiring PhD students, but this is unnecessary.
-There is a misperception that individual faculty members have independent funding for and can decide on PhD admissions.
-However, this is not true in our school.
-PhD admission decisions in our area are committee-based.
-However, if you are already a doctoral student interested in ESG and institutional analysis, there might be a visiting opportunity.
+In my current institution, PhD admission decisions in our area are committee-based.
+However, if you are already a doctoral student interested in ESG and institutional analysis from a different institution, there might be a visiting opportunity.

 #### My style as a PhD adviser
 * My goal is to help you become an independent and productive scholar.
-I am not a micro-manager and will not impose a structure.
-However, a healthy dose of structure can also be helpful for those who need it.
-Make sure you reflect on this and explicitly ask me for it if you think some structure helps.
+I am not a micro-manager and tend to push you to do anything.
+However, if you believe that sometimes a healthy dose of structure with reminders and deadlines is helpful for you, please ask for it from me explicitly.
 * I respcet your boundaries and understand that you have multiple priorities in life.
 I don't think research is the most important thing in life.
 It is unlikely that you will receive a message from me on holidays and weekends.
 * In general, I am responsive.
 In return, I also expect you to be responsive.
-* You don't have to agree with me all the time, but you are advised to provide a well-reasoned explanation.
+* You don't have to agree with me all the time, but you should provide a well-reasoned explanation.
 This principle applies to responding to reviewers.
 * I am on your side when you need support.
 That means I am with you even if you decide that research is not your cup of tea.
 However, you should take the initiative to communicate your concerns in a timely manner.

 #### My intellectual style
-As a management scholar, I appreciate empirical rigor and clever causal identification, but I deeply care about theoretical novelty and, more often than not, am excited by profound ideas.
-I value logical clarity and theoretical sophistication.
-I don't believe that there has to be a trade-off between the two.
+As a management scholar, I care about theoretical novelty, empirical rigor, and practical relevance.
+A good paper should at least have one of these three elements.

 #### Why PhD in Management?
 1. You will NOT become a CEO of a large multinational firm after doing a PhD in management.
 Doing this will most likely kill your chance to be a CEO.
 An imperfect but useful analogy is that a management scholar is to a manager as a football game analyst is to a footballer.